 After that, I spent four years studying creative writing at West Torrance High School, where I learned so much from Mr. Morgan McSweeney about the art of storytelling.
 I still have my copy of Strunk & White’s “Elements of Style” from my freshman year.
 I wrote mostly short stories for the high school literary magazine and immersed myself in the short form (Hemingway and Chekov in particular), but my work always ran a little long, and I wondered if I had it in me to write novels someday.

 Then, in college, I decided to get “practical”.
 I gave up on writing to pursue a very short career in politics and a much longer career in business.
 One day, I realized that I was miserable and that nothing brought me anywhere near the amount of joy as writing.
-At age 35 I returned to school, this time, Pasadena City College, where I was beyond fortunate to fall under the teaching of Dr. Howard Hertz.
-He showed me how to be a better writer, and how to tell the truth (then later, just to twist my mind, taught a class on Proust).
+At age 35 I returned to school, this time to Pasadena City College, where I was beyond fortunate to fall under the teaching of Dr. Howard Hertz.
+He showed me how to be a better writer, and how to tell the truth (then later, just to twist my mind, taught a class on Marcel Proust).

 After that, I figured it was time to try my hand at novel-writing.
 Before I knew it, I’d written four books, all supernatural thrillers with crime elements, and I’m now working on my fifth.
 In addition, I have a literary novel and two non-fiction books in the works.
 Suffice it to say, I’ve finally found a job that I love.